sarathlal/sarathlal.github.io/resume.md

 ## Professional Experience

+### WordPress Developer | Self Employed | Hobby Projects
+_Sep 2024 – Present_

+- Developed a free plugin for multiple functionalities like disable WooCommerce payment methods, shipping methods & add checkout fee with conditions.
+Published on WordPress.org plugin repo. [https://wordpress.org/plugins/wc-toolkit/](https://wordpress.org/plugins/wc-toolkit/){:target="_blank" rel="noopener"}
+- Developed an event ticket booking plugin for WooCommerce for a business.
+- Handled few customization projects.
+- Developing a taxonomy tree based product filter plugin for WooCommerce as a customization project.
+- Developing a free product booking plugin for WooCommerce with date/date range/time/time range with booking limit.

 ### Senior WordPress Developer
 **[Themehigh](https://www.themehigh.com/){:target="_blank" rel="noopener"}**
 _Apr 2018 - Sep 2024_

 - Developed a License Manager plugin for Themehigh to replace WooCommerce License Manager, which was used until Themehigh.com migrated to EDD.
 - Worked on the development of the [WooCommerce Checkout Field Editor](https://wordpress.org/plugins/woo-checkout-field-editor-pro/){:target="_blank" rel="noopener"} (free and premium versions).
 Actively involved in decision-making to increase activations and reviews for the Checkout Field Editor with the team.
-- Developed [demo functionality](https://flydemos.com/){:target="_blank" rel="noopener"} to showcase Themehigh products, reducing over 300 hours of manual labor annually.
+- Developed [demo functionality](https://flydemos.com/){:target="_blank" rel="noopener"} to showcase Themehigh products that reduce more than 300 hours of manual labor annually.
 - Identified and optimized the first touchpoint of the customer journey, significantly improving sales.
 - Migrated Themehigh.com from WooCommerce to EDD, including custom license data and orders, using WP CLI and automation scripts.
 - Migrated documentation and blogs on Themehigh.com to multiple WordPress sites using automation scripts.